terryz21/school-lib-mgmt-cruddemo/README.md

 # Read Me First
-This is a simple CRUD library management system app used by librarians.
-Demo project for Spring Boot
+This is a simple high school library book checkout & return management system app.
+Demo of Spring MVC.

 WORK IN PROGRESS